Methodology - Harmonised Indices of Consumer Prices (HICP)

-In effect, the difference between HICP and HICP-CT growth rates points to the theoretical impact of tax changes on overall HICP inflation, assuming an instantaneous pass-through of tax rate changes on the price paid by the consumer.
+In fact, the difference between HICP and HICP-CT growth rates points to the theoretical impact of tax changes on overall HICP inflation, assuming an instantaneous pass-through of tax rate changes on the price paid by the consumer.

-Also HICP-CT have to follow common standards which are summarised in the reference methodology:
+HICP-CT also have to follow common standards which are summarised in the reference methodology: